mbairi/MineSweeperAI/Readme.md

     python train_ddqn.py

+### 2. Action Masking
+Implemented action masking in softmax layer of the model to prevent it from choosing invalid actions, such as tiles which are already selected.<br/>
+This modification helped the model learn faster as opposed to giving it a -ve reward on choosing invalid actions<br/>
+### 3. Gradient Clipping
+Added a clip to the gradients as I was facing vanishing and exploding gradients leading to nan values after few epochs of training <br/>
 ## Testing

 A simple python file for loading the pre trained module and testing its winrate and visualized test is written. <br/>